 It will combine the numerous repositories of the JDK forest into a single repository to simplify and streamline development.

 Java 10 will enhance the Java Language to extend type inference to declarations of local variables with initializers and also introduces var to Java, something that is common in other languages.

-It will remove the javah tool from the JDK since it has been superseded by superior functionality in javac.
+It will remove the java tool from the JDK since it has been superseded by superior functionality in javac.

 It introduces a way to execute a callback on threads without performing a global VM safepoint.
-Makes it both possible and cheap to stop individual threads and not just all threads or none.
+This makes it both possible and cheap to stop individual threads and not just all threads or none.